pac4j/pac4j/documentation/docs/clients/cas.md

 ### b) CAS configuration

-Assuming your callback url is `http://localhost:8080/callback`, the CAS server will be called via `https://mycasserver/login?service=http://localhost:8080/callback?client_name=CasClient`.
+Assuming your callback URL is `http://localhost:8080/callback`, the CAS server will be called via `https://mycasserver/login?service=http://localhost:8080/callback?client_name=CasClient`.

-So you must define in the CAS services registry the appropriate CAS service matching this url: `http://localhost:8080/callback?client_name=CasClient` and with the appropriate configuration: which attributes to return?
+So you must define in the CAS services registry the appropriate CAS service matching this URL: `http://localhost:8080/callback?client_name=CasClient` and with the appropriate configuration: which attributes to return?
 Does it support proxies?

-Read the [CAS documentation](https://apereo.github.io/cas/4.2.x/installation/Service-Management.html) for that.
+Read the [CAS documentation](https://apereo.github.io/cas/5.0.x/installation/Service-Management.html) for that.

 ### c) Proxy support

-For proxy support, the `CasProxyReceptor` component must be used, defined on the same or a new callback url (via the [security configuration](config.html)) and declared in the `CasConfiguration`:
+For proxy support, the `CasProxyReceptor` component must be used, defined on the same or a new callback URL (via the [security configuration](../config.html)) and declared in the `CasConfiguration`:

 ```java
 CasProxyReceptor casProxy = new CasProxyReceptor();